Two die in German storm as transport disrupted

-BERLIN Two people were killed in a storm that swept across northern Germany on Thursday, felling trees and disrupting rail and air traffic.
+BERLIN (Reuters) - Two people were killed in a storm that swept across northern Germany on Thursday, felling trees and disrupting rail and air traffic.

 A 50-year-old man was killed when his car was hit by a falling tree in a village south of Lueneburg, and an 83-year-old woman was killed when her car collided with a fallen tree on a highway near the city of Hanover.